JoAnnCiara/JoAnnCiara/README.md

 - 👋 Hi, I’m @JoAnnCiara
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, blockchain and security
 - 🌱 I’m currently seeking employment
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ... here!